 In addition to his favorite subject of animals, birds, aquatic creatures and wildlife, traveling and exploring the National Parks, Forests and Preserves, that have been set aside to be a sanctuary for our fragile ecosystem is on his A-list.

-In 2018, Ocean Conservancy awarded Melvin’s ““WELCOME TO MY HOUSE” in their annual photo contest.
+In addition for 2018, Ocean Conservancy awarded Melvin’s ““WELCOME TO MY HOUSE” in their annual photo contest.
 In addition, the underwater shot was chosen for “First City Juried Show” in Pensacola, Florida.
 “One of my favorite fish in the sea is the blenny, because he is so hilarious to watch.
 He’s a very curious fish that loves to watch me watching him and his puzzled, confused facial expression is just hilarious to see.
 His first time on camera and his first time seeing a camera so he was a bit nervous, but he was quick to get over his camera-shyness.
 Love it when he gulps because he has such a suspicious look on his face like he’s up to no good.”